 What skills do you need to consider as leaders in the industry today, to ensure that your teams are future-proofed and ready to take on these challenges?

-Well after many months of research and many hours of in-depth discussion with some of the most high-profile treasurers in the industry, we have compiled the ultimate skills assessment tool which we are calling…”THE TREASURY SKILLS WHEEL”
+Well after many months of research and many hours of in-depth discussion with some of the most high-profile treasurers in the industry, we have compiled the ultimate characteristics and skills assessment tool which we are calling…”THE TREASURY SKILLS WHEEL”

 The ‘Treasury Skills Wheel’ is made up of 12 key skills and qualities a treasurer needs that have also been identified as critical to success.
 Skills that every treasury professional should aim to master as part of their long-term career success.
 The skills are broken down into two categories:

 - Hard Skills – classified as ‘teachable’ skills or those that are easy to quantify, and;

 - Soft Skills – which are a combination of people skills, personality traits and attitudes

 The mix and required amount of expertise within each skill will vary depending on your level of experience and the type and scope of the role you are performing, but the principle here is ensuring a full breadth of expertise across each of these core skills – you will ensure you de-risk your future and remain ‘future-proofed’ for the market changes that lie ahead.

 In some professions, a specific qualification may not be needed but in treasury and/or finance, the more qualifications, the better.
 That is not to say that qualifications should be viewed in isolation.
 Individuals should not be excluded because they don’t have one or included just because they do BUT possessing a qualification can certainly help to add another level of expertise and theoretical knowledge that will unquestionably add value.